 In your experience, what characterizes sustainability leaders in tourism?
-Which qualities or traits do award-winning professionals and change makers have in common?
+Which qualities or traits do award-winning professionals and change-makers have in common?

-Strength, determination and flexibility.
+Strength, determination, and flexibility.
 Trying to change a system when there is huge inertia not to change is very difficult.
 Different arguments work with different people in different circumstances.
 Trying to drive change requires a leader to be aware of all the arguments, to be armed with evidence to support all, and be able to keep making these arguments until the opposition gives up!

 We have some wonderful examples of sustainability in this year’s awards.
-As judge, I put aside my concerns about whether there are enough examples, and just focus on how truly amazing the examples I read about are.
+As a judge, I put aside my concerns about whether there are enough examples and just focus on how truly amazing the examples I read about are.
 The people driving these projects are really inspirational and demonstrate that people can make a difference.

 I am really pleased to see an evolution in sustainability from being something driven by passion, to something driven by strategy.

 This may sound dull, but it is important because every organisation has a strategy, but not all organisations have people with passion.
 Making all organisations see the value of sustainability and plan for it with a commitment of resources will make a bigger difference.
-So, while the committed eco-lodge in country A is impressive, seeing an organisation develop a 20 year plan to protect a community, reforest an area or eliminate hunting is what really makes me more hopeful.
+So, while the committed eco-lodge in country A is impressive, seeing an organisation develop a 20-year plan to protect a community, reforest an area or eliminate hunting is what really makes me more hopeful.